 PUBLIC TRANSPORT

-I’ve walked and run up Mount Kaukau a bunch of times.
+I’ve walked and run up Mount Kaukau maybe a dozen times.

 The reason I suggest the loop above (here it is again) is that it takes you up the steep route, which is in the shade and follows a more gradual easier track back down to the bottom in the sunshine.